How to Stop Procrastinating: Simple Tips That Actually Work

 • Sort one folder.

 Clear, simple steps make it much easier to begin — and once you’ve started, things often roll from there.
+For support with staying grounded and focused while you work, see Practical Ways to Stay Present and Calm in Daily Life.

 Set Clear, Simple Goals